 Just a little joke

 You know that joke about me and traveling south?
 I feel fine at -13 F (-25oC) at the airport in Fairbanks, start thawing when catching a connection in Seattle-Tacom – our front door to the world, and begin to melt upon arrival in Denver. 😉

 There are some clothes that I saw in my life that are sort of imprinted or tattooed or whatever in my brain.
 Clothes that in my opinion, are Must-haves, the Queens of beauty.
 There is this bottle-green dress with winter white faux collar and orange pompoms knitted in.
 My mom made it for me when I was a toddler.
 It was perfect! <3 There was my mom’s violet bouclé skirt suit with gray (faux ?) fur collar.
-My granny had a brocade sheath with green, violet, royal blue and silver threads, the sheath I got when our class went to see Red Hood in the theater.
+My granny had a brocade sheath with green, violet, royal blue and silver threads, the sheath I got when our class went to see Red Hood in the theater in Dortmund.
 It had short sleeves hitting a bit above the elbow, knee length.
 This piece seemed long for me at the end of the 60s when we kids all wore mini skirts.
 It was made of brocade with silver, light blue, white and gold threads.
 I wore it with white tights and square toe patent leather shoes that had a Cuban heel and a rectangle of faux crystals.
 I felt like a Princess in that dress.
 Funny as a couple of months earlier I had explained that it is better to be a witch than a Princess.
 Read the story at the link.